 As Ruben explained, this is just a benchmark, and especially if you are just starting out, you may be lower than that.
 In his words, “it might be one on one when you’re first starting out.
 This is what you’re starting to work towards.
 It’s also interesting to know that if you’re higher, for example, five to one because you might actually be spending too little.”

 After thinking about it for a second, Ruben continued saying that “now users have signed up for the product.
-They’re actually using the product.
+They’re actually using the new product.
 Typically, what’s helpful here is actually just looking at the onboarding performance.”

 In your onboarding, you want to get users from one stage to another.
 As Ruben told us, “it’s going from one very specific stage—for example, sign up—to another specific stage, like completing the profile, upload photos, or any kind of step you are using to know that a user has completed the onboarding.”

 However, “this is just a funnel performance where you see the completion rate for each step of the funnel.”
 Besides funnel performance for each of the different stages of the funnel, you also need to consider metrics that are connected to product engagement.
+Frequently, these metrics are overlooked on a new product launch because founders, inevitably, focus more on the first two stages of the AARRR funnel.
+But what needs to become clear is that, in our days, your Go-to-Market, your marketing plan, your pricing strategy, your sales strategy, everything is directly connected with your Product Engagement.

 The Importance of Product Engagement Metrics